lwpamihiranga/lwpamihiranga.github.io/index.md

 # Amith Mihiranga

-I'm as software engineer who loves programming.
+I'm software engineer who loves programming.
 I've 4 years of professional experience in building web applications and services, including experience in building serverless and cloud native solution on AWS.

 I'm proficient in Python & Go.
 I have written fair amount of JavaScript, SQL, and Java.
 I'm a quick learner and can pick up anything as needed.